 • Expressive Arts and Design

 Each area of learning is implemented through planned, purposeful play, and through a mix of adult-led and child-initiated activities.
 They are supported through a well-resourced inside and outside environments and staff that can interact skilfully to challenge and develop children’s skills.
 Children have opportunities to direct their own learning through choosing where, how and with whom they play.
-This approach allows the children to develop their skills through supporting the characteristic of effective learning:
+This approach allows the children to develop their skills through supporting the characteristic of effective teaching and learning:

 - Playing and Exploring

 - Finding out and exploring